Citizens meet Climate

 Research

-To inform our design, we conducted a comparative analysis of 13 existing digital platforms for public participation and climate action and a literature review on participation processes and case studies.
-We then identified the most common design elements employed across these platforms and analyzed their intended purposes, such as fostering engagement, informing users, or guiding their actions.
+I conducted a comparative analysis of 13 existing digital platforms for public participation and climate action.
+I then identified the most common design elements employed across these platforms and analyzed their intended purposes, such as fostering engagement, informing users, or guiding their actions.

 Design guidelines